-At events where there is potential for qualification to international events (eg qualification at Nationals for EUCF or WUCC), UKU will follow the WFDF trans policy.
+At events where there is potential for qualification to international events (eg qualification at Nationals for EUCF or WUCC), UKU will follow the appropriate policy of the organisation in control of the event to which teams are qualifying.
 For all other UKU-sanctioned events where there is no international qualification, UKU supports a more inclusive and equal approach welcoming all players to play in the division (or gender role in the mixed division) that they identify with.